DelroyGayle/Biblia-Posters-PP5/README.md

 ### Edit a Review

-* Reviews are shown on the *Poster Details* page in *descending order*
+* Reviews are shown on the *Poster Details* page in *descending date order*
-* That is, the most recent additions shown at the top, older ones towards the bottom
+* That is, the most recent reviews are shown at the top, older ones towards the bottom
 * However if the *viewer* of the page happens to be a user who has authored a review of said poster, **the user's review is shown first!**
 * Followed by any other reviews in descending date order.
 * When the author of a review clicks the Edit option either from the *Poster Details* page, a message would be displayed to inform the user, the title of the poster that the user is currently editing